serifenuruysal/Navwei-Android-App/README.md

 This is Navwei Android app project Version 2 newest one at the store

-Find your way through the biggest malls in the UAE with this stylishly useful app.
-Rely on our in-mall navigation to guide you to the hottest trends, events and happenings.
-Whether you’re planning your trip or already in the mall, you’ll always be the first to know what’s happening.
+User find his way through the biggest malls in the UAE with this  useful app.
+Rely on our in-mall navigation to guide user to the hottest trends, events and happenings.

 ## Approach of Clean Architecture for Android